Table of Contents

 The following table is an overview of uncommon causes of strokes.

 |Cardiovascular||Heart valve reconstruction, aneurysms, cardiomyopathy, patent foramen ovale, endocarditis|

 |Hematology||Coagulopathy (e.g., resistance to activated protein C, thrombophilia), polycythemia vera, essential thrombocythemia|

 |Genetics||M. Fabry, CADASIL (Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy)|

 |Iatrogenic||Air or fat embolisms after central venous catheterization, osteosyntheses|

 Cerebral vein thrombosis

-Strictly speaking, ischaemic stroke is not present with cerebral vein thrombosis, but rather a drainage occlusion.
-Due to the disrupted drainage and subsequent increase in pressure, however, secondary ischaemic lesions with intracerebral haemorrhages can form.
+Strictly speaking, ischemic stroke is not due to cerebral vein thrombosis but is rather due to drainage occlusion.
+Due to the disrupted drainage and subsequent increase in pressure, secondary ischemic lesions with intracerebral hemorrhages could occur.